misakimichy/react-tic-tac-toe/README.md

 I welcome any feedbacks and questions to misaki.koonce@gmail.com

 ## Technologies Used
-Git, GitHub, Webpack, ReactJS and Redux
+Git, GitHub, Webpack, ReactJS, Redux and Jest